 What do you dream support for people with disabilities could look like?

 A dream for support . . . making dentistry an essential service, not for the rich.
 I know a lot of people have their teeth pulled out.
 Perfectly good teeth, because they can’t fix them, and they live in chronic pain, with teeth pain.
 That’s one, another thing would be to have a permanent increase to the financial checks.
-Not significantly, not up to the amount of 2000, but at least could we keep the 300, you know.
+Not significantly, but at least could we keep the 300, you know.
 At least meet us somewhere.
 You can’t take us back down to eleven hundred and something dollars a month later on.
 It’s not enough like even if they could keep the 300 that would be great.

 I mean to buy a steak, people on ministry do not have money to buy a piece of steak.
 It’s rare.
 It’s a rarity having steak in a cart with children.
 It’s just rare.
 You have to go for the cheapest, unhealthy options because we have to go 30 days on this money.
 So whatever we have, we have to stretch it as far as it’s gonna go.